svh-eiSmart/Adrastea_Protocols_Documentation/HTTP/HTTPS.md

-# HTTP Protocol with Adrastea-I
+# HTTPS Protocol with Adrastea-I

 ## Introduction
 The Adrastea-I module supports HTTP over TCP and can be used for lightweight interactions such as sending and receiving data from web servers.